Mann of the West

 Back in the South-West (New Mexico), it was the first in CinemaScope, which suited Mann very well.
 He was able to do mega-close-ups and isolate characters in vast landscapes (the salt flats are especially well done).
 It was also the first with Columbia (the other Stewart pictures had been with Universal) and that meant a slightly weaker cast.
 But it was the last with Stewart, although neither Mann nor Stewart knew this at the time.
 Mann in fact later said of the movie, “I wanted to recapitulate somehow my five years of collaboration with Jimmy Stewart: that work distilled our relationship,” and in many ways Laramie is the sum of all the parts.

 It is a powerful, intense drama.
 Stewart was never better.
 Written by Philip Yordan and Frank Burt from a TT Flynn short story in the Saturday Evening Post, and photographed by the talented Charles Lang, with Mann ‘composing’, it was one of the best Westerns ever made.
-Only the support acting let it down: Alex Nicols overacted as the spoilt-brat son, Donald Crisp was too ‘English’ to be convincing as a rancher (he couldn’t manage an ain’t for the life of him) and even Arthur Kennedy as the adopted son wasn’t nearly the villain that the other movies had featured.
+Only the support acting let it down: Alex Nicols overacted as the spoilt-brat son, Donald Crisp was too ‘English’ to be convincing as a rancher (he couldn’t manage a Western ain’t for the life of him) and even Arthur Kennedy as the adopted son wasn’t nearly the villain that the other movies had featured.
 Cathy O’Donnell was also too ‘tame’, quiet and domestic to be of serious interest.

 But it’s a perfectly splendid film nonetheless.